ExaWorks/job-api-spec/specification.md

 Connection multiplexing also comes with performance advantages.
-When using individual connections to transmit short messages, TCP buffers must be emptied before they become full, since there is simply no other data to send over the connection.
+When using individual connections to transmit short messages, TCP buffers must be emptied before they become full since there is simply no other data to send over the connection.
 When using a single connection to transmit larger messages, TCP buffers can be more efficiently utilized.
 Additionally, it becomes feasible to tune buffer sizes in order to